top of page

 The Gillaroo and Sonaghan which are native to Lough Melvin of Ireland and the Ohrid trout and Fibreno trout being native to the lakes that give them their name.
 The Fibreno trout is a very small trout living beneath boulders and deep springs.
 Like the Belvica and Carpione, the Fibreno Trout is likely not able to be caught on the fly.

 All of these trout behave significantly different within the lakes they call home.
 Often occupying different niches and feeding habits throughout the year.
 Their one commonality is their willingness to eat during a prolific fly hatch.
-Learn more about fly fishing Gillaroo and Sonaghan in this article or our article on Fly Fishing Ireland.
+Learn more about fly fishing Gillaroo and Sonaghan in this article or these articles on Trout Species of Ireland or Fly Fishing Ireland.

 The Softmouth and Marble trout are native to drainages of the Adriatic Sea.
 While the Softmouth Trout has evolved into a similar role as grayling, the habits of the Marble Trout still resemble those of the brown trout.
 Both species are aesthetically distinct from their brown trout relatives.
 Read more about fly fishing for Marble Trout and Sotfmouth Trout in these articles.